 Main Street businesses can’t go it alone.
 Large corporations wield the market power to offer paid family and medical leave.
 We don’t.

-That’s why we support the the creation of a national paid family and medical leave social insurance program, to help small businesses and families in emergencies and times of need and that:
+That’s why we support the the creation of a paid family and medical leave social insurance program, to help small businesses and families in emergencies and times of need and that: